akirk/cll/README.md

 It will also keep the conversation history in a directory `chats/` unless you prefix your input with whitespace, in that case the message and its response won't be kept.

-I recommend using an alias in your shell to have it available anywhere in your command line: `alias cgt 'php ~/chatgpt/chat.php'`
+I recommend using an alias in your shell to have it available anywhere in your command line: `alias cgt='php ~/chatgpt/chat.php'`

 ### Usage

 ```
-Usage: chat.php [-l] [-r [number]] [conversation input]
+Usage: chat.php [-l] [-r [number]] [-s system_prompt] [conversation input]

 Options:
   -l                 Resume last conversation.
   -r [number]        Resume a previous conversation and list 'number' conversations (default: 10).
+  -s [system_prompt] Specify a system prompt preceeding the conversation.

 Arguments:
   conversation input  Input for the first conversation.